 You readers are so smart!
-Some of our best tips and ideas come from questions, suggestions, or comments you guys leave for us.
+Some of our best tips and ideas come from the questions, suggestions, or comments that you guys leave for us.
 Here's one that's proof of that.

 Read more: Buy This, Not That: IKEA Kitchen Supplies

 The post suggested skipping the LEGITIM cutting boards.
 Sure, you can get a two-pack for just $3.99, but they scratch easily and aren't flexible enough to funnel ingredients into a pot.
 And "for something like a simple cutting board, you're much better off going to a Marshalls or HomeGoods-type place and getting a much higher-quality board for the same price point."
 Convincing points, right?
 They were — until they weren't.
 One of our readers left a comment that had us running to our nearest IKEA.

 The idea was simple: "I'll tell you what those plastic cutting boards are good for: I keep both my KitchenAid stand mixer and food processor on one in the corners of my counters.
 When I need one, I just pull it out, use it, and slide it back.
 No lifting from a lower cabinet or closet and no dealing with the rubber feet!"